Juan Roig

-Juan Roig Alfonso (/ca/; born 8 October 1949) is a Spanish billionaire businessman, president of the Spanish supermarket chain Mercadona and Valencia Basket.
+Juan Roig Alfonso (/ca-valencia/; born 8 October 1949) is a Spanish billionaire businessman, president of the Spanish supermarket chain Mercadona and Valencia Basket.
 As of November 2024, his net worth was estimated at US$6 billion.

 Early life

 Juan Roig was born on 8 October 1949 in Valencia.
 He studied in a Jesuit school in Valencia, then at a boarding school, and graduated in economics at Valencia, but was not an outstanding student.
 Eight years after graduating, he studied a postgraduate at IESE Business School, University of Navarra.

 His parents ran a chain of eight butchers' shops (Cárnicas Roig) in La Pobla de Farnals, later converted to grocery stores.

 Business career

 With three of his five brothers, Juan Roig bought the shops from his parents in 1981.
 He largely bought out his brothers in 1991, and went on to build up the Mercadona supermarket chain, which now runs over 1,400 stores.
 His success in retail has been based on a risky strategy of competitive pricing, and on technological innovations such as barcode scanners and automated distribution facilities.
 He introduced full-time contracts for all employees in the late 1990s.

 Roig was awarded the Prince Felipe Prize for Business Excellence in 2010.